benjiebob/SMALViewer/README.md

    cd SMALViewer
    ```

-2. Clone the [SMAL-ST](http://smal.is.tue.mpg.de/) project website, and access the latest version of the SMAL deformable animal model.
-You should copy all of [these files](https://github.com/silviazuffi/smalst/tree/master/smpl_models) underneath the ./data directory.
+2. Clone the [SMAL-ST](http://smal.is.tue.mpg.de/) project website in order to access the latest version of the SMAL deformable animal model.
+You should copy all of [these files](https://github.com/silviazuffi/smalst/tree/master/smpl_models) underneath a SMALViewer/data directory.

-   Pro-tip: If you are a Windows user, you can still use these files but you'll need to edit the line endings.
+   Windows tip: If you are a Windows user, you can use these files but you'll need to edit the line endings.
 Try the following Powershell commands, shown here on one example:
      ```
      $path="my_smpl_00781_4_all_template_w_tex_uv_001.pkl"
      (Get-Content $path -Raw).Replace("`r`n","`n") | Set-Content $path -Force